therealhalonen/PhishSticks/notes/landing_page_WIP/README.md

 The entire development and testing process took place in a controlled and safe computer lab environment.
 As future cyber security professionals, we prioritize responsible and ethical exploration of security-related concepts.
 Our objective is to contribute to the cyber security community by providing insights into the risks associated with USB-based attacks.

-Feel free to explore the various sections of this repository to learn more about our project, access the final report, explore mitigation's, and get to know the individuals behind this endeavor.
+Feel free to explore the various sections of this repository to learn more about our project, access the final report, explore mitigations, and get to know the individuals behind this endeavor.

 Thank you for your interest in our work!